kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/wordpress-deployment.md

 3.10.
 Click `√` to save it.

 3.11.
-Continue scrolling down and click `Add Volume` to attach the existed volume to WordPress.
+Continue scrolling down and click **Add Volume** to attach the existed volume to WordPress.

 ![Add Volume](https://pek3b.qingstor.com/kubesphere-docs/png/20200106005242.png)

 3.12.
-Select `wordpress-pvc` that we've created in the previous step, and select `ReadAndWrite`, then input `/var/www/html` as its mount path.
+Select `wordpress-pvc` that we created in the previous step, and select `ReadAndWrite`, then input `/var/www/html` as its mount path.
 Click `√` to save it.

 ![Fill Volume Info](https://pek3b.qingstor.com/kubesphere-docs/png/20200106005431.png)